7RU7H/CTFs/OS-ProvingGrounds/Postfish/Notes/Postfish-Notes.md

 weareFILTER.png

-We can use mail without a password and suo https://linux.die.net/man/1/mail
+We can use mail without a password and sudo https://linux.die.net/man/1/mail

 [Mail - GTFObin for sudo mail ]